-Greenhouse gas inventory
+Greenhouse gas inventories

 Reporting greenhouse gas (GHG) emissions is an important part of Skidmore’s broader efforts to address climate change.
-Although assessments like this do not reduce emissions, they allow Skidmore to determine the efficacy of ongoing mitigation strategies and inform future decisions to reduce our carbon footprint.
+Assessments like this allow Skidmore to determine the efficacy of ongoing mitigation strategies and inform future decisions to minimize emissions across operations and reduce our carbon footprint.

-Tracking Progress toward 2025 GHG Reduction Goal
+Tracking Progress toward Skidmore's 2025 75% GHG Reduction Goal

 Skidmore has reduced Scope 1 and 2 GHG emissions by 53% from the 2000 baseline.